TELUS-BBA/living-lab-visualize/README.md

 1. Pass the filtered dataframe into a plotting function, which creates and saves the plot for you
       - get your plotting functions from `bandwidth.py`, `jitter.py`, `latency.py` and `ping.py`

+- table depicting types of plots
+- how to select specific (groups of) nanopis
+- how to select by time frame
+- about geting data into local HDF5 format (for slow connections, or for snapshots)